-Following this year’s National Eisteddfod architecture gold medal win, we are teaming up with renowned international practice, Adjaye Associates, to create a £23m centre of excellence for Cardiff University.
+Following this year’s National Eisteddfod architecture gold medal win, we are teaming up with Adjaye Associates to create a £23m centre of excellence for Cardiff University.
 The new facility will create a joint home for the School of Mathematics and School of Computer Science & Informatics.

 The two Schools are currently housed in separate locations so the new facility will bring them together.
 The exact location is to be decided.